Congressional Visits Day

 CVD welcome event location and how to get around Washington D.C.:

-The welcome event will be held at the Hill Center DC.
-The Hill Center is located at 921 Pennsylvania Avenue, SE, Washington, DC 20003.
+The welcome event will be held at The Credit Union House, located at 403 C Street NE, Washington DC 20002.

 The Metro is a very convenient way to get around DC.